MOACChain/MOAC-DOCS/Docs/moac/JSONRPC.rst

 .. _scs_getblock:

-Returns information about a block on the MicroChain by block number.
+Returns information about a block on the AppChain by block number.

 *Parameters*

-1. ``String`` - the address of the MicroChain that Dapp is on.
+1. ``String`` - the address of the AppChain that Dapp is on.
 2. ``QUANTITY|TAG`` - integer of a block number, or the string ``"earliest"`` or ``"latest"``, as in the `default block parameter <#the-default-block-parameter>`.
 Note, scs\_getBlock does